Skip to content

 package spacelift

-allow { is_developer }
+allow { input.session.member }

-space_read[space.id] {
+roles["development"]["developer-role-id"] {

 }

-space_write[space.id] {
+roles["infrastructure"]["platform-engineer-role-id"] {

 }

-# Assign admin role for the root space for anyone in the admin team
+# Assign admin role for root space

-space_admin["root"] {
+roles["root"]["space-admin-role-id"] {

-input.session.teams[_] == "admin"
+input.session.teams[_] == "Admin"

 }